13 Home Projects You Should Never Try to Do Yourself

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-In recent years, do-it-yourself home improvement projects have surged in popularity.
+Do-it-yourself home improvement projects have surged in popularity.
 Nearly 80% of homeowners report that they’ve tackled a project themselves, according to the Joint Center for Housing Studies of Harvard University.

 But some projects should be left to the professionals.
 Here are the improvements that you should never try to do yourself.